 You will not be able to eat as much as you did prior to the surgery.

-can occur in some patients – this is when food passes too
+occur in some patients – this is when food passes too quickly

-quickly into the intestine, causing nausea, cramping, bloating,
+into the intestine, causing nausea, cramping, bloating, dizziness,

-dizziness, etc. It is triggered by eating high-calorie foods
+etc. It is triggered by eating high-calorie foods such as sweets

-such as sweets and certain carbohydrate sources.
-This procedure
+and certain carbohydrate sources.
+This procedure also requires

 In extremely rare cases, constant overeating can cause the silicon ring to enter the stomach, necessitating an endoscopy for its removal.